-Host ID Host operating system.
-Use this source with systems that provide a user identification mechanism, such as UNIX or Windows, or for environments in which more than one network is in use.
-The directive for this option is authenticate user IDs and passwords against an LDAP server.
+Lightweight Directory Access Protocol (LDAP).
+Use this source to authenticate user IDs and passwords against an LDAP server.
 Once authenticated against LDAP, user IDs are passed to the access control database, if one is in effect.
 The passwords, if any, in the access control database are ignored.
 The directive for this option is LogIn=LDAP.